Modification Of A Divorce

 Modification Through Arbitration or Mediation

 Mediation and arbitration are two methods parties may use to modify the terms of a divorce or separation agreement.
-In fact, you should review the terms of your agreement to determine if one of its provisions is a requirement that disputes, modifications and amendments must be submitted to mediation or arbitration for resolution.
+In fact, you should review the terms of your agreement to determine if one of its provisions is a requirement.
+See if there is a term that disputes, modifications, and amendments must be submitted to mediation or arbitration for resolution.

 Mediation is a process for resolving disputes through the assistance of an impartial mediator.
 Mediators are trained to assist the parties to contracts and agreements to modify their terms.
-Mediators do not make decisions.
+Further, mediators do not make decisions.
 Their role is to facilitate decisions and agreements made by the parties.

 In contrast to mediation in which the parties make the decisions, arbitration is similar to a court proceeding.
 An independent arbitrator is chosen to review the evidence, including testimony, submitted by the parties and render a binding decision.
-Unlike mediators who attempt to bring the parties together to reach a mutually acceptable modification, an arbitrator makes a decision based on the evidence.
+Mediators attempt to bring the parties together to reach a mutually acceptable modification.
+An arbitrator makes a decision based on the evidence.
+Therefore, speak a family lawyer to find out what is right for you.

 Asking a Court to Modify a Divorce Agreement

-Before resorting to the court process to modify your divorce settlement, keep in mind that courts are reluctant to make changes to agreements fairly and voluntarily reached by the spouses particularly when there has been full financial disclosure and each party was represented by a lawyer of his or her own choosing.
-Court look for evidence proving a significant change in circumstances since the agreement was made or fraud, duress or other issue casting doubt on the fairness or voluntariness of the original agreement.
+Before resorting to the court process to modify your divorce settlement, think about mediation.
+Keep in mind that courts are reluctant to make changes to agreements.
+This is assuming the agreement was fairly and voluntarily reached by the spouses.
+This is particularly true when there has been full financial disclosure.
+Further, if each party was represented by a lawyer of his or her own choosing.
+Further, the court looks for evidence proving a significant change in circumstances since the agreement was made.
+They will also consider fraud, duress or other issues.
+Anything that casts doubt on the fairness or voluntariness of the original agreement.